-The primary objective of Railroad Careers is to examine the various technical positions and work groups responsible for the day-to-day operations of a railroad.
-Students will have an opportunity to learn about the typical organizational structure of a railroad, the inter and intradepartmental relationships, and the purposes. responsibilities, accountabilities. tasks, challenges. conditions, requisite skills, physical requirements, tools and challenges of several specific positions.
-The course of study will focus on railroad jobs involved with train operations, maintenance of equipment (locomotives and cars), track and structures, and installation of signaling and control systems.
+The primary objective of this course is to examine the various technical positions and work groups responsible for the day-to-day operations of a railroad.
+Topics include typical organizational structure of a railroad, the inter- and intra-departmental relationships, and the purposes, accountabilities, responsibilities, tasks, challenges. conditions, requisite skills, physical requirements, tools and challenges of several specific positions.